Autism Insurance Bill that was signed into law April 2010

 - KY ABA Licensing Board

-HB159 also included the establishment of the newly formed Kentucky Applied Behavior Analysis Licensing Board.
-The board consists of seven (7) members recently appointed by the Governor.
-They are:
+HB159 also included the establishment a Kentucky Applied Behavior Analysis Licensing Board.
+The initial board consisted of seven (7) members appointed by Governor Steve Beshear:

 - Scott Brinkman and Anne Gregory – representing parents

 - David Bicard, Shelli Deskins, Edward Parker, and Nicholas Weatherly – representing Behavior Analysts

 - Stanley Bittman – representing Psychologists

 The board's focus is to write the state regulations for behavior analysts to be licensed to practice Applied Behavior Analysis in KY.
 Meetings are open to the public if you are interested in attending.